Paul Schuster Taylor: Work and marriage

 Taylor married Katharine Page Whiteside on May 15, 1920, in Alameda, California.
 They had three children, Katharine, Ross, and Margaret.

-In 1934 Taylor saw the work of the documentary photographer Dorothea Lange and recruited her to his project.
-They both divorced their first spouses and on December 6, 1935 married one other, forming a living and working partnership that continued until Lange's death in 1965.
-They had no children together but were parents to Lange's two sons from her first marriage as well as Taylor's three children.
+In 1934, Taylor saw the work of the documentary photographer Dorothea Lange, and recruited her to his project.
+They both divorced their first spouses, and on December 6, 1935, married one another, forming a living and working partnership that continued until Lange's death in 1965.
+They were parents to Lange's two sons from her first marriage, as well as Taylor's three children.

-In 1935 they produced five reports on the conditions of migrant agricultural workers, and Taylor used their data to get state and federal relief funding for housing for farmworkers.
+In 1935, they produced five reports on the conditions of migrant agricultural workers in Nipomo and Imperial for the California State Emergency Relief Administration.
+With their data, they were able to get state and federal relief funding for housing for farmworkers.

 Migrant farmers

-In the course of their research Taylor and Lange encountered the "Dust Bowl" westward migration of ruined tenant farmers across the United States.
-Lange was hired as a photographer by the federal Farm Security Administration, and throughout the 1930s the two often traveled together; Taylor collecting quantitative and qualitative information as Lange made photographs.
+In the course of their research, Taylor and Lange encountered the "Dust Bowl" westward migration of ruined tenant farmers across the United States.
+Lange was hired as a photographer by the federal Farm Security Administration, and throughout the 1930s the two often traveled together; Taylor collected quantitative and qualitative information as Lange made photographs.

-Together Lange and Taylor brought the poverty and exploitation of sharecroppers, tenant farmers and migrant farmworkers to the attention of the American public in their hope that the New Deal would be extended to benefit those who worked on farms.
-Taylor risked his colleagues' further disapproval by publishing, with Lange, a popular book of text and photographs on the Dust Bowl, "American Exodus," in 1939.
+Together, Lange and Taylor brought the poverty and exploitation of sharecroppers, tenant farmers and migrant farmworkers to the attention of the American public in their hope that the New Deal would be extended to benefit those who worked on farms.
+Taylor risked his colleagues' further disapproval by publishing, with Lange, a popular book of text and photographs on the Dust Bowl, American Exodus, in 1939.

-The La Follette Committee
+La Follette Committee

 Taylor's research formed a basis for the 1939 hearings conducted by the La Follette Committee of the U.S. Senate on civil liberties violations against farmworkers.
 This work antagonized powerful people at the University of California, Berkeley, where agribusiness was well represented among the university's regents and where university agricultural research provided direct support to the big growers (for example, creating hybrids, designing farm machinery, training in agricultural management).

 Taylor's research, combined with the values of his Iowa upbringing, brought him to the conclusion that the power of the big growers in California agriculture was incompatible with democracy.
 Despite Robert La Follette's exposé of violence against farmworkers by sheriffs and deputies recruited by the Associated Farmers (the organization of big industrial farm owners), farmworker unionization struggles were not successful until the 1960s, when Taylor, then retired, supported the United Farm Workers.